sonertari/SSLproxy/README.md

 - The proxyspec handling the connection defines the protocol filter for the connection.

+If and how a connection should be logged is specified using the `log` part of filtering rules. `connect` enables logging connection information to connect log file, `content` enables logging packet contents to content log file, `pcap` enables writing packets to pcap files, and `mirror` enables mirroring packets to mirror interfaces or targets.

 For example, if the following rules are defined in a structured HTTPS proxyspec,

-	Split from user soner desc notebook to sni example.com Pass from user soner desc android to cn .fbcdn.net*
+	Split from user soner desc notebook to sni example.com log content Pass from user soner desc android to cn .fbcdn.net*

 The first filtering rule above splits but does not divert HTTPS connections from the user soner who has logged in with a description containing the keyword notebook to SSL sites with the SNI of example.com.
+Also, the rule specifies that the packet contents of the matching connection be written to content log file configured globally.

 The second rule passes through HTTPS connections from the user soner who has logged in with a description containing the keyword android to SSL sites with the Common Names containing the substring .fbcdn.net anywhere in it (notice the asterisk at the end).
+Since connection contents cannot be written to log files in passthrough mode, the rule does not specify any log action.

+The default filter action is Divert.
+So, if those are the only filtering rules in that proxyspec, the other connections are diverted to the listening program specified in that proxyspec, without writing any logs.

+If you want to enable, say, connect logging for the other connections handled by that proxyspec, without changing their default Divert filter action, you can add a third filtering rule to that proxyspec:

+	Match * log connect

-Note that the second example is a filtering rule you can use to resolve one of the certificate issues preventing the Facebook application on Android smartphones to connect to the Internet behind sslproxy.
+Note that the second example above is a filtering rule you can use to resolve one of the certificate issues preventing the Facebook application on Android smartphones to connect to the Internet behind sslproxy.